alfonsorosl/ArchLinux_install/Power_Management.md

-# Power Management TLP
+# Power Management
-Power Management: Tool that automatically adjusts various hardware settings to improve energy efficiency without requiring deep technical knowledge.
+**TLP** is a tool that automatically adjusts various hardware settings to improve energy efficiency without requiring deep technical knowledge.
 For most users, the default TLP settings are already well-optimized for battery performance, making it a "set and forget" solution.
 ```bash
 $ sudo pacman -S tlp
 ```